$840,381Average Value$422Average Price per Sq Ft6Homes For Sale

 View GreatSchools Rating Methodology

-A new and improved price!* Brand new WATERFRONT 5+ bedroom, 5+ bath, country farmhouse sitting directly on the shores of Lake Boon near the Stow/Sudbury town lines.
+New price!!
+OH Sat & Sun 11:30 - 1:00 Nov 8th & 9th!
+Brand new WATERFRONT 5+ bedroom, 5+ bath, country farmhouse sitting directly on the shores of Lake Boon near the Stow/Sudbury town lines.
 Fish and boat right from your backyard!
 This custom crafted home feature 4 levels of high quality living space with a flexible, bright and open floor plan.
-Luxury details throughout including custom moldings, built in cabinetry,
+Luxury details throughout including custom moldings,

 Deluxe urban style.
 The Copley's inviting covered porch flows into the soaring two-story foyer, opening immediately onto a lovely living room and views to the two-story great room and dining room beyond.
 The well-designed gourmet kitchen overlooks a bright casual dining area with rear yard access, and is equipped with a large center island with breakfast bar, plenty of counter and cabinet space,